 You’re in Koukaki, Athens.
 You’re hungry — perhaps a bit tired.
 Cantina Bella is there for you.
 Having opened in April 2018, it aims to be one of the neighbourhood’s most quality spots for yummy, joyous and creative street food.
 Years later, every time is like the first time.

-The space has a minimal aesthetic with a unique, eclectic decorative style.
+The space has a minimal aesthetic with a unique, eclectic, tongue-in-cheek decorative style.
 Their blend of shelves loaded with VHSs of live concerts, walls painted bright pastel colours, a poster of the Soviet movie Battleship Potemkin and rock and roll playing in the background feels very personal and is unlike anything else I’ve seen in Athens.